UDT-ITF/website/source/presentation/index.md

 ##### structures

+> 'object represented as a Manifest' changed to 'text contained in a Manifest', then later in the paragraph 'object' replaced with 'text'.
+Again, the phrasing here needs to be considered and consistent.
-The structure of an object represented as a Manifest can be described using a hierarchy of Ranges.
-Ranges can be used to describe the "table of contents" of the object or other structures that the user can interact with beyond the order given by the `items` property of the Manifest.
+The structure of a text contained in a Manifest can be described using a hierarchy of Ranges.
+Ranges can be used to describe the "table of contents" of the text or other structures that the user can interact with beyond the order given by the `items` property of the Manifest.
 The hierarchy is built by nesting the child Range resources in the `items` array of the higher level Range.
 The top level Ranges of these hierarchies are given in the `structures` property.

 The value _MUST_ be an array of JSON objects.
 Each item _MUST_ have the `id` and `type` properties, and the `type` _MUST_ be `Range`.